da99/Bacon_Colored/README.md

 Note:
 =====

+  You will need `bacon > 1.0`.

-  If you use the `bacon -r` option, it won't work.
+  Also, if you use the `bacon -r` option, it won't work.
 I still don't know why.
 Examples:

   ```rb
     bacon -rBacon_Colored               my_test_file.rb
     bacon -rtests/helpers/my_helpers.rb my_test_file.rb